lembn/pallet/README.md

 ## TODO:

 - Note functionality:
+- add icon that shows if owner
 - add delete functionality - (only works if owner)
 - add privacy functionality - (only works if owner)
-- add network.png - (this icon replaces the lock and trash can if not owner. on hover, this will show the address of the note as a tooltip)
+- on hover, this will show the address of the note as a tooltip
 - add time saved to note (read from note metadata)
+- add note write/save

 - programmatically create note vboxes
 - add functionality to add note btn
+- for light theme, disable `.background` styleclass

+- turn FlowPane into ScrollPane
+- load/discard notes from memeory as the user scrolls (instead of all at once)